Simonig/oauth2-example/readme.md

 AuthCodeURL receive state that is a token to protect the user from CSRF attacks.
-You must always provide a non-empty string and validate that it matches the the state query parameter on your redirect callback, It's advisable that this random for each request, for that we use a simple cookie.
+You must always provide a non-empty string and validate that it matches with the state query parameter on your redirect callback, It's advisable that this is randomly generated for each request, that's why we use a simple cookie.

 ```go
 func oauthGoogleLogin(w http.ResponseWriter, r *http.Request) {